sunejak/HomeAutomation/README.md

 This is the top level for miscellaneous Raspberry PI projects for home automation.

-* Heating controller based on current electric price
+* A heating controller based on current electric price
-* Windowmaster controller
+* Window master controller
 * Outdoor light controller based on sunrise and sunset times.

 Some controller configurations need temporary storage, so to create a RAM disk, proceed as follows: